bjanderson70/sf-platform-events/README.md

 Platform Event Wrapper - Work In Progress (WIP)
 ===============================================

 See Document [PDF](https://github.com/bjanderson70/sf-platform-events/blob/master/PE-Framework.pdf) as it is most up-to-date.
 The platform wrapper should work in your environment.
 However, there are updates to be made but time and work constraints are impacting deliverable.
+This project will deploy but some features (classes) will be overwritten by cross-cutting-concerns. **Do NOT** install this package over the sf-cross-cutting-concerns!
+As it will overwrite crucial aspects.
+I have not yet **MERGEed** the two.

 Note, this package changed the prefix to **accc_** to become and add-on package to the *Cross Cutting Concerns* package.
 In addition, will be adding Summer '19 features **AsyncOperationEvent**; however, this will **tie this package to minimum version 46**.
 Finally, updates include more data written into the BigObject (i.e. replayids and operation ids) for recovery on a queued high-volume event.